 Also of interest is that Irvine has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Irvine in 2010 was $43,456, which is wealthy relative to California and the nation.
-This equates to an annual income of $173,824 for a family of four.
+The per capita income in Irvine in 2018 was $53,857, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $215,428 for a family of four.
 However, Irvine contains both very wealthy and poor people as well.

 Irvine is an extremely ethnically-diverse city.
 The people who call Irvine home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Irvine residents report their race to be White, followed by Asian.
-Important ancestries of people in Irvine include English, Irish, Iranian, and Italian.
+The greatest number of Irvine residents report their race to be Asian, followed by White.
+Irvine also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.92% of the city’s residents.
+Important ancestries of people in Irvine include German, Irish, English, Iranian, and Italian.

 The most common language spoken in Irvine is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Spanish.